AndPotap/igr/README.md

 reference (this is called `latent_discrete_n` in the `hyper` dictionary).
 This maximum can be moved accordingly to fit the problem.
 For example, for CelebA we set a maximum number of categories to 50 but the thresholding procedure ended up selecting 20-30.
-Moving the maximum beyond 50 would have resulted in waste of memory allocated but would have not yield any quantitive difference.
+Moving the maximum beyond 50 would have resulted in waste of memory allocated but would have not yield any quantitative difference.
 However, setting the maximum to 10 would have truncated the stick-breaking procedure too soon and would have resulted in a loss of performance.
 To avoid this situation, we recommend monitoring if the threshold is met.
 If not, then increasing the maximum would be needed.